 Timeliness in booking the service is essential as the procedures and consultations we have to field are now so very time consuming (especially if there are Registered Conservation Sites such as SSSIs etc. in or within 150 metres of bracken target areas).

-I now express my thanks to all of you who have used the service in the past, and welcome those who may do so in the future.
-Assuring you of our best endeavours.
+Many thanks to all of you who have used the service in the past, and welcome to those who may do so in the future.